IBM/maximo-labs/MkDocs/contribute/docs/index.md

 * Build a new lab from scratch based on a template
 * Deploy the IBM Maximo labs to IBM Cloud

+You can also simply [open issues](https://github.com/IBM/monitor-hands-on-lab/issues/new) to provide us feedback.

 ---

 **Updated: 2021-02-25**